Expensify/App/contributingGuides/TESTING_APPLE_GOOGLE_SIGNIN.md

 1. Create a new app ID on your Apple development team that can be used to test this, following the instructions [here](https://github.com/invertase/react-native-apple-authentication/blob/main/docs/INITIAL_SETUP.md).
 2. Create a new service ID following the instructions [here](https://github.com/invertase/react-native-apple-authentication/blob/main/docs/ANDROID_EXTRA.md).
 For allowed domains, enter your SSH tunnel address (e.g., `https://mysubdomain.ngrok.io`), and for redirect URLs, just make up an endpoint, it's never actually invoked (e.g., `mysubdomain.ngrok.io/appleauth`).

+Notes:
-Note: Depending on your Apple account configuration, you may need additional permissions to access some of the features described in the instructions above.
-Another point of confusion can be that while the Apple Sign In configuration requires a `clientId`, the Apple Developer console calls this a `Service ID`.
+- Depending on your Apple account configuration, you may need additional permissions to access some of the features described in the instructions above.
+- While the Apple Sign In configuration requires a `clientId`, the Apple Developer console calls this a `Service ID`.

 Finally, edit `.env` to use your client (service) ID and redirect URL config: